 Key Points

 • On-time payments for student loans positively impact your payment history, a key factor in credit scores.
-Conversely, missed or late payments can significantly harm your credit.
+Conversely, missed or late payments can harm your credit.

 • Having student loans adds diversity to your credit mix, which can slightly boost your score when combined with other credit types, like credit cards.

-• Federal and private student loans can establish a long credit history, as they often span many years, benefiting your credit score over time.
+• Federal and private student loans can establish a long credit history, as they often span many years, potentially benefiting your credit score over time.

 How Student Loans Appear on Your Credit Report